DFE-Digital/teaching-vacancies/app/views/content/jobseeker-guides/return-to-teaching-in-england/return-to-teaching.md

 To get a return to teaching adviser, you will need:

 * qualified teacher status (QTS)
-* previous paid teaching experience in the UK of at least one term
+* at least one term of paid teaching experience in the UK
 * a [Teacher Reference Number](https://www.gov.uk/guidance/teacher-reference-number-trn)

 If you qualified to teach outside the UK, you can [find out more about teaching in England as a non-UK citizen](https://getintoteaching.education.gov.uk/non-uk-teachers/teach-in-england-if-you-trained-overseas).